michieltjampens/dcafs/docs/drawio/taskblocks.md

 - **Purpose:** Start or stop another block.
 - **Outgoing Arrows**:
     - Labeled `next` (or `pass`, `ok`), leading to the next block in the route.
   - Labeled `stop`, the target is stopped and reset.
+This does not continue the route.
   - Labeled `trigger` or `start`, the target is triggered.
+Difference with the `next` arrow is that this starts a new route in a new thread from the targeted block onwards.
 - **Incoming Arrow**: From another task block, triggers the start/stop.
 Successive triggers repeat this.
 - **Required property:**
     - `dcafstype`: Must be `controlblock` for it to be processed as a Control Block.